Mayurwaghela1997/Sentiment-Analysis-of-Tweets/README.md

 The repository contains the data & code for detecting the sentiments from tweets using Deep Neural Network.

+The model is created in both functional programming and Object Oriented Programming(OOP).
+The functional programming model is in the root directory, and the Object Oriented Programming(OOP) model is under the `Object Oriented Model` folder.

 ## Datasets

 I used the publicly available labelled dataset of approx 162K Tweets on [Kaggle](https://www.kaggle.com/datasets/saurabhshahane/twitter-sentiment-dataset)